First Move Wins

 Prisma cringed a bit at the nickname, but said nothing of it.
 “I brought breakfast,’ she said as she pushed her scooter inside.
 “Have you eaten already?”

-The short woman with round glasses wasn't all too pleased with Åke’s weight and body measurements.
-She flung the measuring tape around her neck and punched the numbers into an excel sheet.
+The short, dumpy woman with round glasses wasn't all too pleased with Åke’s quarterly results.
+She flung the measuring tape around her neck and punched his new sizes into an excel sheet.

 “I’ll put you on an intermittent fasting plan effective by tomorrow.
-You stop lifting heavy weights and reduce your swimming sessions to once every fortnight.
-Go cycling instead.”
+Quit lifting heavy weights and reduce your swimming sessions to once every fortnight.
+Go running instead.”

 A piece of paper rolled out of the printer.
-His physical examinator picked it up and scrutinized the numbers.
+His physical examiner picked it up and scrutinized the numbers.

-“Compared to last quarter, your fat percentage went down by two point two percent, your muscle mass increased by, oh my goodness, three point seven percent.
-You gained five point one kilogram. Åke, these numbers are absolutely preposterous.
+“Compared to last quarter, your fat percentage went up by zero point four percent, your muscle mass increased by one point seven percent.
+And you gained, oh my goodness, zero point nine kilograms. Åke, these numbers are absolutely preposterous.
 What's going on with you?”

-Åke flexed his triceps.
-“But I still look good, don't you think?”
+Åke flexed his biceps.
+“But a little meat on the bone looks good on me, don't you think?”
 He turned to the full-body mirror and checked out his back.
+Swimming really had done a good number on his traps.

 Marzia swatted the sheet of paper between him and his reflection.
 “Stop that.
 Pay attention.
 My opinion matters even less than yours.
 It’s your job to stay your size.
 This type of nonsense doesn't serve anyone.”